-Cell Proliferation-Propidium iodide DNA staining was used to specifically determine the amount of cells undergoing S phase.
+Cell proliferation - Propidium iodide DNA staining was used to specifically determine the amount of cells undergoing S-phase.
 Cells were harvested by trypsinization and fixed by rapid submersion in ice-cold 85% EtOH.
-Samples were stored at -20 °C for at least overnight or longer.
-For cell cycle analysis, DNA was stained with 0.25 mg/ml propidium iodide, 0.05 mg/ml RNase A, and 0.01% Triton X-100 in citrate buffer, pH 7.8.
-Cells were analyzed on a BD FACSCanto II using BD FACSDiva software, and data were further processed using FlowJo software.

-5-Bromo-2-deoxyuridine (BrdU) incorporation into newly synthesized DNA of cells treated with/without shock waves was used as an indicator for actively proliferating cells.
-The BrdU enzyme-linked immunosorbent assay (Roche Applied Science) was performed according to the manufacturer's instructions.
-In brief, cells were deprived of serum for growth arrest and restimulated by serum addition combined with/without shock wave treatment.
-Cells were then seeded into 96-well plates and incubated with media containing 100 μM BrdU for 3 h at the indicated time points.
-FixDenat[®] solution was added for 30 min followed by incubation with anti-BrdU peroxidase antibody for 1 h at room temperature.
-After three washing steps with PBS, tetramethyl benzidine was added as a substrate for 30 min.
-By adding 1 $\rm M~H_2SO_4$, the reaction was terminated, and absorbance was measured at 450 nm.
+Samples were stored at -20°C for at least overnight or longer.
+For cell cycle analysis DNA was stained with 0.25 mg/ml propidium iodide, 0.05 mg/ml RNAse A and 0.01% Triton X-100 in citrate buffer, pH 7.8.
+Cells were analyzed on a BD FACSCanto II using BD FACSDiva software and data were further processed using FlowJo software.
+BrdU (5-bromo-2-deoxyuridine) incorporation into newly synthesized DNA of cells treated with/without shockwaves was used as an indicator for actively proliferating cells.
+The BrdU enzymelinked immunosorbent assay (Roche Molecular Biochemicals) was performed according to manufacturer's instructions.
+In brief, cells were deprived of serum for growth arrest and restimulated by serum addition combined with/without shockwave treatment.
+Cells were then seeded into 96-well plates and incubated with media containing 100 μM BrdU for 3 hours at indicated timepoints.
+FixDenat® solution was added for 30 min followed by incubation with anti-BrdU POD (peroxidase) antibody for 1 hour at room temperature.
+After 3 washing steps with PBS, tetramethyl benzidine was added as a substrate for 30 minutes.
+By adding 1 M H2SO4 the reaction was terminated and absorbance measured at 450 nm.

-ATP Release-The amount of ATP release of C3H10T1/2 cells, Jurkat T cells, and adipose tissue-derived stem cells into the supernatant was determined with the CellTiter-Glo assay (Promega).
-Cells were adjusted to $8\times10^5/400~\mu l$ and allowed to rest for 1 h at 37 °C in a humidified incubator before shock wave treatment was applied.
-Afterward cells were centrifuged at $1000\times g$ for 5 min at 4 °C, and $100~\mu l$ of supernatant was transferred to a 96-well plate.
-After an equal amount of CellTiter-Glo reagent was added, the plate was horizontally shaken for 2 min, and after incubation for 10 min at room temperature, the luminescence was measured.
+$ATP\ release$ - The amount of ATP release of C3H10T1/2, Jurkat T cells and adipose derived stem cells into the supernatant was determined with the CellTiter-Glo assay (Promega).
+Cells were adjusted to $8 \times 10^5/400 \mu l$ and allowed to rest for 1 hour at 37°C in a humidified incubator before shockwave treatment was applied.
+Afterwards cells were centrifuged at 1000 g for 5 minutes at 4°C and 100 μl of supernatant was transferred to a 96-well plate.
+After an equal amount of CellTiter-Glo reagent was added, the plate was horizontally shaken for 2 minutes and after incubation for 10 minutes at room temperature the luminescence was measured.
 The calibration of measured luminescence to ATP concentrations was performed by using ATP standard solutions of known concentrations.

-Immunoblotting-Total protein of cells was extracted by repeated freeze and thaw cycles.
-In brief, cells were harvested by trypsinization, and cell pellets were washed three times with PBS and lysed in Nonidet P-40 buffer containing 40 mm HEPES, pH 7.9, 120 mm NaCl, 1 mm EDTA, pH 8.0, 10 mm 2-glycerol phosphate, 50 mm NaF, 0.5 mm Na $3$ VSO $4$, 1% Nonidet P-40 substitute, and 1 mm PMSF supplemented with 2 μ g/ml aprotinin, 2 μ g/ml leupeptin, 0.3 μ g/ml benzamidine chloride, and 10 μ g/ml trypsin inhibitor.
-Samples were incubated on ice for 20 min and then centrifuged at 15,000 rpm for 20 min at 4 °C. Supernatants were collected, and protein concentrations were determined (Protein Assay kit II, Bio-Rad).
+Immunoblotting - Total protein of cells was extracted by repeated freeze and thaw cycles.
+In brief, cells were harvested by trypsinization, cell pellets were washed 3 times with PBS and lysed in NP-40 buffer containing 40 mM HEPES pH 7.9, 120 mM NaCl, 1 mM EDTA pH 8.0, 10 mM 2-glycerolphosphate, 50 mM NaF, 0.5 mM Na3VSO4, 1% NP-40 nonidet substitute and 1 mM PMSF supplemented with 2 μg/ml aprotinin, 2 μg/ml leupeptin, 0.3 μg/ml benzamidinechloride and 10 μg/ml trypsin inhibitor.
+Samples were incubated on ice for 20 minutes and then centrifuged at 15,000 rpm for 20 minutes at 4°C. Supernatants were collected and concentrations were determined (Protein Assay Kit II, Bio-Rad).